Vorarephilia: Variations

 There are several variations to the fantasy, often changing the way in which the victim is ingested.
 Typically, when the victim is consumed orally, artwork may depict what is known as "soft vore", meaning that the victim is swallowed whole and enters the stomach of the consumer, then is either left unharmed or digested inside.
-If the victim is kept safe (also known as endo vore or endosoma), the victim can eventually be let out by regurgitation or defecation, whereas if digestion happens, the victim is usually killed, but may be magically reformed in some cases.
-The more extreme and less common form of the fetish is "hard vore", in which the victim is chewed and torn apart by the consumer, followed by a more gruesome depiction of digestion.
+If the victim is kept safe (also known as endo vore or endosoma), the victim can eventually be let out by regurgitation or defecation, whereas if digestion happens, the victim is usually killed and the ensuing process may or may not also be shown in more detail, but may "reform" magically, spiritually, or technologically in some cases.
+The more extreme and less common form of the fetish is "hard vore", in which the victim is chewed and torn apart by the consumer, which may or may not be followed by a more gruesome depiction of digestion.

-Aside from oral vore, there are plenty of subcategories, some of which are: